News | Sign Up | A LEVER FOR SCALE

 State General Fund Appropriations: Growing

-On September 22, the North Carolina legislature approved a biennial budget for fiscal years 2024 and 2025.
-On October 3, the budget became law without the governor’s signature.
+In September 2023 the North Carolina legislature approved a biennial budget for fiscal years 2024 and 2025, and in October the budget became law without the governor’s signature.
 The biennial budget includes net general fund appropriations of $29.7 billion in fiscal 2024, an increase of $2.2 billion, or 7.9 percent, over the base.
 For fiscal 2025, net general fund appropriations are $30.8 billion, an increase of $1.1 billion, or 3.8 percent, over fiscal 2024.
 The revised consensus revenue forecast estimates general fund revenues of $33.7 billion in fiscal 2024 and $33.4 billion in fiscal 2025.
-The expected unappropriated balance remaining in fiscal 2024 is $1.6 billion and is $221.0 million in fiscal 2025. .3
+The expected unappropriated balance remaining in fiscal 2024 is $1.6 billion and is $221.0 million in fiscal 2025.3

 • Charges: $2,107 per capita